Transfer learning in hybrid classical-quantum neural networks: Transfer learning

 As discussed in the previous section, if considered as a black box, the global structure of a quantum variational circuit is similar to that of a classical network (see Eqs.~\eqref{eq:Qnet}, \eqref{eq:dressed} and~\eqref{eq:Cnet}).
 For this reason, we are going to define the transfer learning scheme in terms of two generic networks $A$ and $B$, independently from their classical or quantum physical nature.\\

 {\it Generic transfer learning scheme (see Fig.~\ref{fig:transfer}):}

 \begin{enumerate} \item Take a network $A$ that has been pre-trained on a dataset $D_A$ and for a given task $T_A$. \item Remove some of the final layers.
 In this way, the resulting truncated network $A'$ can be used as a feature extractor. \item Connect a new trainable network $B$ at the end of the pre-trained network $A'$. \item Keep the weights of $A'$ constant, and train the final block $B$ with a new dataset $D_B$ and for a new task of interest $T_B$. \end{enumerate} Following the common convention used in classical machine learning \cite{pratt1993discriminability,pan2009survey,torrey2010transfer,raina2007self, yosinski2014transferable}, all situations in which there is a change of dataset $D_B \neq D_A$ and/or a change of the final task $T_B \neq T_A$ can be identified as {\it transfer learning} methods.
 The general intuition behind this training approach is that, even if $A$ has been optimized for a specific problem it can still act as a convenient feature extractor also for a different problem.

-This trick is improved by truncating the final layers of $A$ (step 2), since the final activations of a network are usually more tuned to the specific problem, while intermediate features are more generic and so more suitable for transfer learning.
+The concept of feature extraction is much more general than what is actually needed in this work (see, e.g., Ref.~\cite{bengio2013representation} for a good introduction to this topic).
+In the context of transfer learning, the truncated pre-trained network $A'$ is interpreted as a feature extractor because, after removing some of the final layers of $A$ (step 2), $A'$ can be used to produce features which are not problem-specific.
+The motivation for truncating the final layers of $A$ is that the final activations of a network are usually more tuned to the specific problem, while intermediate features are more generic and so more suitable for transfer learning.
+For example, in a convolutional neural network, a feature extractor can be obtained by removing the final dense layers while preserving all the pre-trained convolution layers.

 In our hybrid setting, the fact that the networks $A$ and $B$ can be either classical or quantum gives rise to a rich variety of hybrid transfer learning models summarized in Table \ref{tab:models}.

 For the reader familiar with quantum communication theory, this kind of classification might look similar to that of hybrid channels in which information can be exchanged between quantum and classical systems.
 Here however there is a fundamental difference: what is actually transferred in this case is not raw information but some more structured and organized {\it learned representations}.
 We expect that the problem of transferring structured knowledge between systems governed by different physical laws (classical/quantum) could stimulate many interesting foundational and philosophical questions.
 The aim of the present work is however much more pragmatic and consists of studying practical applications of this idea.